yvnicolas/docker-asterisk/README.md

 It seems issue has [been addressed in docker](https://github.com/docker/docker/pull/8167)
 Still needs to find out from which release

+### Troubleshooting
+Instead of starting the container with a `-d` start it with `docker run -ti [...] yvnicolas/asterisk /bin/bash`
+Start asterisk front in the container
+`pbxrunner@876876: asterisk -cvvvvvvvv `

 ## Old directories

 directory `sshdocker` contains a stand alone debian based container accessible via SSH